Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/Core-Workflow.md

 If something can be inferred reliably, I often remove it.

-However:

-Some redundancy is intentional.
+However, some redundancy is intentional.

-If a distortion is particularly strong, repeating an important concept in multiple places can improve stability.
+If a distortion is particularly strong, reinforcing an important concept in more than one place can improve long-term stability.

-Normally redundancy is inefficient.
+Normally, redundancy adds unnecessary noise.

-Targeted redundancy can be useful.
+Targeted redundancy can strengthen the behavioral framework.

 ---